distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 Register the toolset in `<group>`.
 If no group is specified, the `default` group is assumed.

 `--labels=<label>[,<label>]...`\
 Where the list of labels must match the list of remotes.
+If a remotes file is specified with `--remotes @<file>` then labels are read from the file instead.

 `--interval=<interval>`\
-[To be supplied]
+Define a default interval for tools.

 `--no-install`\
-[To be supplied]
+Don't check whether the expected tools are installed when registering.
+This can lead to unexpected errors later, but may also allow running with nonstandard tool versions if there are no binary incompatibilities.

 `--help`\
 Show this message and exit.